 For the people who lie awake all night counting sheep, having such an abundance of information on sleep floating around the internet at all times might actually make sleep even more difficult to come by.
 “Suffering from insomnia is hard enough, but obsessively reading about how sleep deprivation can negatively affect your health can actually compound your sense of distress and powerlessness,” explains Shira Myrow, LMFT.

-Kelli Moran, a clinician at the New York-based therapist group Octave, agrees that the many articles and studies out there can pile on added pressure for people who are struggling to fall and stay asleep.
+Kelli Morin, a clinician at the New York-based therapist group Octave, agrees that the many articles and studies out there can pile on added pressure for people who are struggling to fall and stay asleep.
 “Not being able to sleep can be demoralizing and lead to feelings of shame and self-judgment,” she explains.
 “Try not to get sucked into all the information telling you that eight hours of sleep is the be-all and end-all."